Lai Tung-kwok: Ministerial career

 In 2009, he was appointed as the Under Secretary for Security, a newly created political appointment under the Political Appointments System.
 On 1 July 2012, Lai joined Leung Chun-ying's cabinet as Secretary for Security of Hong Kong.
 As head of the Security Bureau, he was responsible for overseeing most of Hong Kong's disciplined services.
 He left office when Carrie Lam succeeded Leung Chun-ying as Chief Executive in 2017.

 Lai was elected to the 13th Chinese People's Political Consultative Conference as a member of the Hong Kong delegation in January 2018.
 In August of the same year, he joined the New People's Party, and became the Executive Vice-Chairman of the party.

 Legislative Council

 In the 2021 Legislative Council election, which was the first election after the 2021 electoral changes, Lai ran for a seat in the Election Committee constituency as a member of the New People's Party.
-He was successfully elected with 1237 votes, coming 19th in the block vote constituency.
+He was successfully elected with 1,237 votes, coming 19th in the block vote constituency.

 In February 2022, Lai told SCMP that he would be attending the 2022 Two Sessions as a Hong Kong delegate.

 Lai was elected as chairman of the Legislative Council's Panel on Constitutional Affairs on 16 January 2024 and was re-elected to the position in January 2025.
+He decided to step down from the Legislative Council in October 2025, along with party chair and another ex-security minister Regina Ip.